Scoring In Football

 Two Point Conversions

 A two point conversion is a team's other option after scoring a touchdown.
-On the conversion a team must carry or catch the ball in the opposing team's end zone while staying inbounds.
+On the conversion, a team must carry or catch the ball in the opposing team's end zone while staying inbounds.
 Conversions are like touchdowns but they only happen after touchdowns are scored.
 Conversions are worth two additional points.
 The play begins at the two yard line.

 Safeties happen when the offense makes a mistake in their own end zone with the ball.
 The offense either goes out of bounds, gets tackled, or fumbles out of bounds in their own endzone.
 A safety is worth two points for the opposing team, who gets to retain possession of the ball.